-The Investment Manager uses a third-party data provider to monitor compliance with UNGC principles.
-In instances where there are discrepancies or disagreements in the provider's significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. assessment of a specific controversy, the Investment Manager, along with the compliance team and the sector or portfolio analyst will engage the company on the issue.
-If the Investment Manager reaches consensus that the company has taken the necessary steps to address the controversy, or has effectively remediated the issue, the Investment Manager must provide a detailed explanation for why the company can continue to be invested in.
+The Investment Manager uses a third-party data provider for UNGC and OECF compliance monitoring.
+The MSCI ESG Controversies and Global Norms screening product is the preferred provider at this time, but in instances where there are discrepancies or disagreements in the provider's assessment of a specific controversy, the investment team, along with compliance and members of the ESG strategy team will engage the company on the issue.
+If we reach consensus that the company has taken the necessary steps to address the controversy, or has effectively remediated the issue, the portfolio manager must provide a detailed explanation for why the company can continue to be owned.